It is the obligation of all members of the academic community to report alleged violations of the Graduate Honor Code (Article I, Section 1).

 Suspected violations of the Graduate Honor Code must be reported within ten (10) University business days after the date of discovery.
-Only under very special circumstances shall exceptions to this policy be granted, and then only at the discretion of the Chief Justice and the Graduate Honor System Advisor.
+Exceptions to this policy may be granted under special circumstances at the discretion of the Chair and the Graduate Honor System Advisor.

-Violations should be reported to the Chief Justice or the Graduate Honor System Advisor in writing, using the report form.
+Report suspected violations to the Chair or the Graduate Honor System Advisor in writing, using the report form.
 Submit the form and relevant attachments to the Graduate Honor System, c/o Graduate School (0325), 117 Graduate Life Center.

-The receipt of an Honor System referral is acknowledged in writing by a letter to the accused student(s) and the referrer.
+The receipt of an Honor System referral is acknowledged in writing by a letter to the referred student(s) and the referrer.

 The rights and responsibilities of the referrer

-A person referring charges of a Graduate Honor Code violation against a graduate student shall be accorded the following rights and bear the following responsibilities.
+A person referring charges of a Graduate Honor Code violation against a graduate student is accorded the following rights and bear the following responsibilities.

 Rights of the Referrer

-- Discussion of the charges between the referrer and accused prior to the Judicial Panel hearing shall be allowed, although the referrer shall have the right to decline to discuss the charge with the accused.
-The referrer shall have the right, with the permission of the accused, to have one witness present when talking with the accused about the alleged violation.
+- Discussion of the charges between the referrer and the referred prior to the Review Panel hearing is allowed, although the referrer may decline to discuss the charge with the student(s).
+The referrer has the right, with the permission of the referred, to have one witness present when talking with the student(s) about the alleged violation.

-- The referrer shall have the right to choose one person (any member of the university community, such as a graduate student, a faculty or staff member, or department head) to assist them in preparation of the case.
-This person is not allowed to be present at the Judicial Panel hearing or during a Facilitated Discussion.
+- The referrer may choose one person (any member of the university community, such as a faculty or staff member, or department head) to assist them in preparation of the case.
+This person is not allowed to be present at the Review Panel hearing or during a Facilitated Discussion.

-- The referrer shall have the right to terminate a Facilitated Discussion at any time, without reason.
+- The referrer has the right to terminate a Facilitated Discussion at any time, without reason.

-- The referrer shall have the right to review the report prepared by the Investigator, prior to the scheduling of an Investigative Board.
+- The referrer has the right to review the report prepared by the Associate Chair, prior to the scheduling of a Preliminary Review Panel.

-- The referrer shall have the right to suggest corrections and/or additions to the report prepared by the Investigator, prior to the scheduling of an Investigative Board.
-The referrer shall have the right to receive a copy of the evidence collected during the investigation, the "Order of Events for Judicial Panel Hearings," and any other pertinent information, if the Investigative Board sends the case to the Judicial Panel.
+- The referrer has the right to suggest corrections and/or additions to the report prepared by the Associate Chair, prior to the scheduling of an Review Panel.
+The referrer will have access to the evidence collected during the evidence gathering, the "Order of Events for Review Panel Hearings," and any other pertinent information, if the Preliminary Review Panel sends the case to the Review Panel.

-- The referrer shall have the right to receive written notification of the final disposition of the case.
+- The referrer has the right to receive written notification of the final disposition of the case.

-- The referrer shall have the right to be secure in person and property.
+- The referrer has the right to be secure in person and property.

 Obligations of the Referrer

-A person bringing charges of a Graduate Honor Code violation against another shall accept the following obligations:
+A person bringing charges of a Graduate Honor Code violation against another has the following obligations:

-- The referrer shall cooperate with the Chief Justice, the Graduate Honor System advisor, the Investigator, and any other personnel of the Graduate Honor System.
+- The referrer must cooperate with the Chair, the Graduate Honor System Advisor, the Associate Chair, and any other personnel of the Graduate Honor System.

-- The referrer shall be expected to appear at the Judicial Panel hearing.
+- The referrer is expected to appear at the Review Panel hearing.